Franklin District

 Franklin District was a New Zealand territorial authority that lay between the Auckland metropolitan area and the Waikato Plains.
 As a formal territory, it was abolished on 31 October 2010 and divided between Auckland Council in the Auckland Region (39.82 percent by land area) to the north and Waikato and Hauraki districts in the Waikato region (60.18 percent) to the south and east.
 The Auckland portion is now part of the Franklin Ward, which also includes rural parts of the former Manukau City.

 Before its abolition, it was administered from the town of Pukekohe.
 Out-going Franklin District Mayor Mark Ball had proposed that Franklin District become an independent unitary authority, fulfilling both the functions of a local and regional council.
 However, this was rejected by Minister Rodney Hide.

 Location and extent

-The district was bounded in the north by the start of the Auckland metropolitan area and the waters of the Manukau Harbour.
-Awhitu Peninsula stretches up the Tasman coast to the mouth of this harbour.
+The district was bounded in the north by the start of the Auckland metropolitan area and the waters of the Manukau Harbour. Āwhitu Peninsula stretches up the Tasman coast to the mouth of this harbour.
 Here are located several holiday spots, such as Karioitahi Beach and Matakawau.

 To the south, Franklin was bounded by the fertile lowlands of the Waikato Plains.
 In the east, the land rises to the Hunua Ranges, then falls to the coast of the Firth of Thames.
 In the west is the Tasman Sea.
 The Waikato River mouth is at Port Waikato in the south of the region.
 This is renowned as a good place for surfcasting.

 The area is mainly rural, with local settlements such as Waiuku and Tuakau supporting the farming industry.
 One industry of note is the New Zealand Steel steel mill at Glenbrook, north of Waiuku.